-The intent of the statute is to avoid situations where a temporary assignment has ended and the claimant is unemployed, but the employer is unaware that the claimant is not working and could have been offered an available new assignment to avoid any liability for unemployment insurance benefits.
-Where a temporary employment assignment has ended and the employer is aware of the end of that assignment, the employer is already on "notice" that the assignment is ended and the claimant is available for a new assignment; where the claimant knows that the employer is aware of the ending of the assignment, he has good cause for not separately "notifying" the employer.
-The statute does not require that a claimant seek reassignment, it only requires that the employer have "notice" of the end of the assignment.
+The intent of the statute is to avoid situations where a temporary assignment has ended and the claimant is unemployed, but the employer is unaware that the claimant is not working could have been offered an available new assignment to avoid any liability for unemployment insurance benefits.
+Where a temporary employment assignment has ended and the employer is aware of the end of that assignment, the employer is already on "notice" that the assignment is ended and the claimant is available for a new assignment; where the claimant knows that the employer is aware of the ending of the assignment.

-Here, the employer was aware that the client had ended the assignment; it considered the claimant's assignment to have been completed.
-Further, the claimant had personally reported the ending of the assignment on the end date, and had indicated interest in a new assignment.
-The separation is deemed to be completion of temporary assignment and not a voluntary leaving; a refusal of an offer of a new assignment would be a separate potentially disqualifying issue.
+Here, the employer was aware that the business client had ended the assignment; it considered the claimant's assignment to have been completed.
+The claimant also directly reported the ending of the assignment and acknowledged his willingness to accept a new assignment.
+The statute does not require the claimant to repeatedly report for a new assignment once the employer is aware of his available for a new assignment.
+Therefore, the separation is deemed to be completion of temporary assignment and not a voluntary leaving; a refusal of an offer of a new assignment would be a separate potentially disqualifying issue.
 Benefits are allowed, if the claimant is otherwise eligible.